- Why Research

 - About BCRF

 - Research is the reason

 Distinguished Scientific Fellow

 Grand Rapids, Michigan

-This research will enable development of novel molecular and imaging signatures, identify predictive biomarkers in patients who are responsive to Met-targeted therapies, and lead to the development of novel combination therapies.
+Overall, these studies will provide new insights into the genes that influence breast cancer initiation and progression and identify potential prognostic signatures in patients who are responsive to MET-targeted therapies and lead to the development of novel combination therapies.